Is ERP software still up to date?

 It depends on maturity

-The pool of exemplary processes does not come from just anywhere and is not ad hoc.
-In order to become best practice, they first have to be applied over a sufficiently long period of time with a sufficiently high degree of variance.
-Long story short: It takes time and the necessary experience.
-Under certain circumstances, an ERP system may no longer be technically up-to-date, but functionally quite suitable.
-And vice versa, it fails if it lacks functional depth.
-Many new trends can follow.
+The pool of exemplary processes does not come from just anywhere and not ad hoc.
+In order to become best practice, they must first be applied over an appropriately long period of time with an appropriately high degree of variance.
+To cut a long story short: it takes time and the necessary experience.
+An ERP system may no longer be technically up to date, but still be functionally suitable.
+And conversely, it will fail if it lacks functional depth.
+Many new trends can be followed.

 The software is only half the battle